waynodiablo/Oystercard/pills/clojure.md

 * Read - wait for you to write some code
 * Evaluate - interpret and run the code it reads
 * Print - output the result of evaluating the code
-* Loop - go back to the beginning
+* Loop - go back to read and wait

 This is because Clojure is designed to be written _interactively_.
 You are positively encouraged to try things out and see what happens.

 ### Writing code in the REPL ###

-Our examples will use Light Table.

 We've already seen Clojure code - the `project.clj` file is written in Clojure.
 Let's open another source file that was created by leiningen: `src/clojure_intro/core.clj`.